 Relax at the Gellert Baths

 Budapest is known for its array of ancient bath houses, a perfect place to relax after a ton of walking and exploring around the city.
-There are a couple of baths to choose from in the city including the Szechenyi baths often described as the time square of baths in Budapest, as it is generally overcrowded so we opted for the quieter option – the Gellert baths.
-The Gellert baths has various indoor and outdoor baths of varying temperatures from freezing cold to around 40 degrees, there is a sauna and steam room area to relax in.
+There are a couple of baths to choose from in the city including the Szechenyi baths often described as the time square of baths in Budapest, as it is generally the most popular so we opted for the quieter option – the Gellert baths.
+The Gellert baths has various indoor and outdoor baths of varying temperatures from freezing cold to around 40 degrees, there is also a sauna and steam room area to relax in.
 It was around 12 euro to enter for the day including use of a locker.
 Just be sure to bring your own towel and swimwear and if you want to use the main swimming pool, you will need a swimming cap.

 Hike up to the top of the Citadel